 - Standard of living

 - All separate and marital property

 - Marital misconduct/fault grounds

-At Shaw Law Firm, LLC, our experienced family law and divorce lawyer has the knowledge and skill to guide you through this difficult time.
+At Shaw Law Firm, LLC, our experienced alimony lawyers have the knowledge and skill to guide you through this difficult time.
 Attorney Heather Shaw takes a compassionate approach with her clients, yet remains an unwavering advocate for their best interests.

 Common Myths & Misconceptions